Stop Before You Stereotype

 Dismantling White Spaces: POC’s Impact on Alpha Chi Omega

 Alpha Chi Omega, one of the four active sororities at Muhlenberg College in Allentown, PA has recently undergone a pivotal transformation – a transformation from a historically white organization to an increasingly diverse and inclusive space.
 In the week of 9/18/2023, Alpha Chi Omega (AXO) extended bids (an invitation to join the organization) to 18 new members.
 Out of the 18, ten of the women are people of color.
-Before the bids were extended, during the recruitment process, these same …
+Before the bids were extended, during …

 Read more